Make Me (novel): Plot

 Arriving at McCann's home, they find he has gone missing.
-They are then attacked by a hitman named Hackett, who is narrowly incapacitated by Reacher after sustaining moderate injuries.
+They are then attacked by a hitman named Hackett, who is incapacitated by Reacher, who sustains moderate head injuries in the process.
 The two then question McCann's neighbor and learn that Peter had a sister.
-At her home in Phoenix, they are attacked by even more hired assassins.
+At her home in Phoenix, they are attacked by more hired assassins.
 With the help of Chang's FBI contacts, they learn the men are all employed by a Ukrainian crime lord named Merchenko.
-Reacher deduces that Merchenko is either the mastermind or outside security in the mastermind's employ.
+Reacher deduces that Merchenko is outside security in the mastermind's employ.
 The puppet master is apparently someone indigenous to the town of Mother's Rest.
-By an amazing coincidence, Reacher and Chang happen across Merchenko outside of his club.
+By an amazing coincidence, Reacher and Chang happen across Merchenko sitting in the sunlight outside of his huge nightclub.
 Reacher righteously executes the criminal in broad daylight.

 Traveling back to Los Angeles, Reacher and Chang reunite with Westwood.
-Going over all that they learned from McCann's sister and neighbor, Reacher posits that Peter was investigating the disappearance of his son, Michael.
+Going over all that they learned from McCann's neighbor and sister, Reacher posits that Peter was investigating the disappearance of his son, Michael.
 Michael had suffered from anhedonia and was a recluse who spent the majority of his time on the Internet.
 As the call from "Maloney" had been about the Deep Web, Reacher, Chang and Westwood meet with an associate of Westwood's, a computer hacker in Palo Alto.
 Westwood's contact is able to discover that Mother's Rest has a Deep Web site providing assisted euthanasia services.
-They further find that Michael had been speaking with suicidal persons over the Deep Web and arranged to meet one of them in Mother's Rest to undergo euthanasia together.
+They further find that Michael had been speaking with potential suicides over the Deep Web and arranged to meet one of them at Mother's Rest to undergo euthanasia together.

-Reacher, Chang and Westwood come up with a plan to assault the pig farm outside Mother's Rest which is both highly remote and well-defended.
-After a mildly challenging, routine job of killing all of the armed employees, Reacher's team discovers that someone had converted the farmhouse into a film production facility.
-The entrepreneurs had lured in suicidal people over the Deep Web with promises of painlessly luxurious euthanasia services.
-Once the clients had arrived however, they were actually made the stars of expensive snuff films tailored to the viewer's specifications and sold over the Deep Web.
-Over two hundred such victims had been brutally murdered prior to Keever stumbling onto it in the course of his investigating Michael's disappearance.
+Reacher, Chang and Westwood come up with a plan to assault the euthanasia site, a big farm outside Mother's Rest, which is both highly remote and well-defended.
+After a mildly challenging job of killing all of the armed employees, Reacher and his team discover that someone had converted the farmhouse into a film production facility.
+The entrepreneurs had lured in suicidal people over the Deep Web with promises of painlessly and luxurious euthanasia services.
+Once the clients had arrived however, they were actually made the stars of expensive and brutal snuff films tailored to the viewer's specifications and sold over the Deep Web.
+Over two hundred such victims had been horribly murdered prior to Keever stumbling onto the business in the course of his investigating Michael's disappearance.
 Reacher and Chang avenge Keever, Peter, and Michael by killing the last members of the conspiracy.
-In the aftermath of all that dirty work they decide to spend a little downtime in Milwaukee together.
+In the aftermath of all that dirty work Reacher and Chang decide to spend a little downtime in Milwaukee together.